SebastianRValdivia/WritingTheTabulaRasa/book/en/book.md

 However, using this method doesn't necessarily mean we are actively working with and memorizing the information.
 It creates a *feeling* of memorization when, in reality, we haven't achieved it.
 The use of repetition serves as a supportive or intermediate task in studying.
 Information remembered in this way should be taken to other activities, as we'll see below, to be truly memorized.

+### B.4.2 Retrieval Exercises

+In this section, we'll explore two activities that put our information retrieval skills to the test.
+They force us to navigate our minds, either deliberately or with assistance, to find what we need.

+Once we acquire certain knowledge, we can put it to use to ensure it remains in our memory.
+The more we can see and interact repeatedly with these notions, the faster we'll memorize them.
+Any activity that puts into practice and creates events that use the concepts learned in previous stages will solidify the information in long-term memory.

+The crucial aspect of these activities is the **effort to remember**.
+Searching for specific information in our memory improves our access to it.
+The more we engage in this effort, the more vividly it remains in our minds.
+Once the goal is achieved, we can continue repeating these exercises over time to keep the information active in our memory.

+#### B.4.2.1 Self-Assessments

+An assessment involves the challenge of recalling a particular concept to answer a question correctly.

+What we gain from these assessments is a result.
+This result serves to gauge the progress of concept consolidation in our memory.
+The utility is that we can maintain a record of these assessments for analysis and personal statistics.

+This type of evaluation consists of short quizzes that test our memory.
+During these quizzes, we strive to retrieve information from long-term memory to answer questions, improving the mental pathways that lead to such information, making it more "accessible" or easy to remember.

+Assessment questions can be **deliberate**, where we test our ability to obtain information without any hints or assistance.
+While these questions are more challenging to answer, they have the benefit of expediting the memorization process and testing our recall abilities.
+On the other hand, **assisted** prompts are more abundant and simpler, allowing for a higher volume of questions that are easier to answer, making them ideal for an initial stage.
+The ideal approach is to maintain a pace, starting with assisted prompts and then progressing to deliberate questions.

+To truly consolidate information, it's necessary to repeat these assessments periodically.
+Being able to answer all the questions correctly in a single session doesn't mean we've memorized the material.
+It takes time to memorize something thoroughly, and during this period, we should repeat the process of searching for the concepts in our memory.

+Another important factor is that the mind can make mistakes and misunderstand an idea, which can be corrected in more advanced sessions with tasks we've already seen in B.3.4.4 (Calibration).
+To ensure we've solidified the concepts, we should space out these assessment sessions over time to compel our memory to search for the information once more.